devammar111/LIS-Backend/README.md

 cd "C:\Work Folder\Mine Workspaces\LIS Dot NET 8 and Angular\backend\LIS.Api"
 dotnet restore
 dotnet run
-or you can run on Visual studio on http protocole.
+After that you can see the APIs on this URL on browser http://localhost:5062/swagger/index.html or you can run on Visual studio on http protocole.
 Otherwise you can observe CORS error.
 ```